ramaven/tp/docs/DeveloperGuide.md

 2. Add a new patient by supplying all necessary parameters.
 Do the test cases sequentially to ensure correct id number is created.

-    1. Prerequisites: Ensure you patients data are empty by using `clear t/patient` command and check it again using `list t/patient` command.
+    1. Prerequisites: Ensure your patients data are empty by using `clear t/patient` command and check it again using `list t/patient` command.
 The table should show "no patients to be displayed".

     2. Test case: `add t/patient n/John Smith p/98765432 a/45 b/AB+ g/M h/175 w/70 m/heart failure m/diabetes`<br>
        Expected: New patient whose id `P001` is created, confirmation is shown in feedback box, and the patient table is shown.